-The Anglican and Episcopalian Church in The Hague
+The Anglican Church in The Hague

 There has been an Anglican Church in The Hague since 1586.
 It has occupied four buildings on different sites, and the present building was consecrated in 1952.
 The bell that calls us to worship on Sunday is the original bell from the first church building.